aidanhs/libtclpy/README.md

    function definitions and variables persist.

 Reference:
- - `py call func ?arg ...?`
+ - `py call ?obj.?func ?arg ...?`
    - `takes: name of a python function`
    - `returns: return value of function with str() applied to it`
    - `side effects: executes function`
-   - `func` may not be a member of a module or object - it must be a global
+   - `func` may be a dot qualified name (i.e. object or module method)
  - `py eval evalString`
    - `takes: string of valid python code`
    - `returns: nothing`